 The dentist will first inject the area around the problem tooth with local anaesthetic.
 This will numb the area and means that you should not feel any pain.
 You will be conscious through the treatment as it is carried out in the dentist chair.

-What is known as a dental dam (cofferdam) is put place around the tooth.
+What is known as a dental dam (cofferdam) is put in place around the tooth.
 It gives the dentist a safe area to work.
-This rubber dam prevents chemicals and small instruments going into your mouth, and also prevent bacteria from your saliva getting into the clean tooth.
+This rubber dam prevents chemicals and small instruments going into your mouth, and also prevents bacteria from your saliva getting into the clean tooth.